Space Use & Reservation Policies

-- Common areas including atriums, lobbies, and dining areas
+- Common areas including atriums, lobbies, lounges, and dining areas

-- Outdoor locations including plazas, parking lots, amphitheaters, and lawns
+- Outdoor locations including plazas, the quad, parking lots, amphitheaters, and lawns

 Event and meeting space is available on a first-come, first-served basis.
 Event Services reserves the right to assign spaces based on priority, the nature of the event, and the most efficient use of space.
 Priority is given to:

 - (1) Departments and Recognized Student Organizations for university use;

 Academic Spaces - Classroom Reservations

 Event Services books classrooms and auditoriums for uses other than classes, exams, or course-related sessions after the Registrar has finalized the course schedule.

 The following policies pertain to meetings and events scheduled in academic spaces (i.e. classrooms and auditoriums):

 Academic courses and course/credit related reservations (tutoring, supplemental instruction, seminars, review sessions, exams, etc.) should not be submitted through 25Live.
 Academic departments should contact the designated College Scheduler in the Dean's Office.
 Additional information is available on the Faculty Development website (follow "read more" link to view).